Last Updated on by

 9. Toilet Bubbles When Bathtub is Drained

 On rare occasions, your toilet will begin to bubble when you drain the bathtub.
 This happens when your septic tank is full or when roots have punctured plumbing pipes underground.
 This is one of the jobs that are best left to the professionals.
-Consult a plumber to solve this problem.
+Consult a septic pumping service company to solve this problem.
 Before you pull out your phone book, make sure that you read this guide to learn how to choose the right plumber for the job.
+You must call a company that specializes in septic tank pumping if you’re dealing with a septic system issue.

 About this Post